Acts 1

 “In my former book, Theophilus, I wrote about all that Jesus began to do and to teach until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles he had chosen.
 After his suffering, he showed himself to these men and gave many convincing proofs that he was alive.
 He appeared to them over a period of forty days and spoke about the kingdom of God.”
 Acts 1:1-3

-His name means ‘one who loves God’ but when Luke writes his gospel Luke addresses him in Luke 1:3 as ‘most excellent Theophilus’.
+His name means ‘one who loves God,’ but when Luke writes his gospel he addresses him in Luke 1:3, as ‘most excellent Theophilus’.
 Theophilus is obviously a follower of Jesus and he possibly helped Luke with finances.

 When we look at other people in the Bible with the title ‘most excellent’, they are usually people who are a part of the Roman government.

 In Acts 23 when the Jews were planning and plotting to kill Paul.
-Paul’s sister’s son heard about it and told Paul and so Paul then told one of the centurions, who then went and told his commanding officer.
+Paul’s sister’s son heard about it and told Paul, Paul then told one of the centurions, who then went and told his commanding officer.
 Felix was a Roman governor, Acts 23:26, and Luke addresses the Roman governor Felix as ‘most excellent,’ in Acts 24:3.

-When the apostle Paul was standing in front of Festus, giving his testimony, Paul addresses Festus and calls him ‘most excellent Festus’ in Acts 26:25.
+When the apostle Paul was standing in front of Festus, giving his testimony, Paul addresses Festus and calls him ‘most excellent Festus,’ Acts 26:25.

 In a very real sense, the works of the church could be described as the works of Christ.
 But the point is this, Luke wrote the letter of Acts because it gives his readers an overview of the workings of Jesus for the thirty years following His resurrection.